80at8/freeradius3-genie/README.md

 # FreeRADIUS3 Genie
-An installer to setup and configure FreeRADIUS for use with Sonar (this version will work with FreeRADIUS v2.0 or 3.0)
+An installer to setup and configure FreeRADIUS using the NetworkRadius binaries for use with Sonar (this version will work with FreeRADIUS v3.0)

 ## Getting started

-This installer is designed to be run on [Ubuntu 18.04](http://www.ubuntu.com/download/server), but should work on most versions of Ubuntu.
-Download and install Ubuntu on the server you wish to run FreeRADIUS on.
+This installer is designed to be run on [Ubuntu 18.04 or 20.04](http://www.ubuntu.com/download/server), but should also work on Debian stretch or buster.
+Download and install Debian or Ubuntu on the server you wish to run FreeRADIUS on.
 If you want to host it online, I recommend [Digital Ocean](https://m.do.co/c/84841b1bca8e).

-We have a basic bash kickstart script which can get you off and running quickly if you have a clean Ubuntu 18.04 installation.
-It will download mysql, freeradius, and create the swap space on the server.
+We have a basic bash kickstart script which can get you off and running quickly if you have a clean installation.
+It will configure the server for use with the freeradius binary packages provided by networkradius.com download mariadb, and create the swap space on the server if required.

+Once Debian or Ubuntu is installed, SSH in and run the following commands to prepare your installation:

 Run these commands from the root of your home directory.

 1. `cd ~`
 2. `git clone https://github.com/80at8/freeradius3-genie.git`